blockchainsllc/in3-example-espidf/README.md

 4. To setup the password and ssid of your network, go to kconfig esp menu with:
 `idf.py menuconfig`
 then select component config

 ![](https://i.imgur.com/iVtqGig.png)

-then in3 at then end of the list,
+then select in3 at then end of the list,

 ![](https://i.imgur.com/uIPhf9l.png)

 then you will will be able to input your credentials and be safe you are not hardcoding them in your code

 ![](https://i.imgur.com/6AtcPFA.png)